'Shine' rock band to play Dubuque in September

-The band behind such hits as “Shine,” “December” and “The World I Know” will headline this fall in Dubuque.
+The band behind such hits as “Shine,” “December” and “The World I Know” will headline a concert this fall in Dubuque.

-Collective Soul will appear Sept.
-11, at the Q Casino and Hotel’s Back Waters Stage grounds, according to a press release.
+Collective Soul will take the stage on Sept.
+11 at Q Casino and Hotel’s Back Waters Stage, according to a press release.

-Support acts include Better Than Ezra and Tonic.
-The concert was originally scheduled for June, but was rescheduled due to the coronavirus pandemic.
+The openers include Better Than Ezra and Tonic.
+The concert originally was set for June, but it was rescheduled due to the COVID-19 pandemic.

 Tickets start at $49.50 and are available online at Ticketmaster.com or QCasinoAndHotel.com.